-What You’ll Miss About Being Pregnant
+8 Things You’ll Miss About Being Pregnant

-Okay, maybe not whatever you want, since sushi and rare burgers are off the table.
-But the idea of not constantly feeling guilty about chowing down on a big brunch or snacking at 10:00, 11:00, 12:00, 1:00—you get the picture— was kind of liberating.
-“I miss the food!” says teachergal05.
+Okay, maybe not whatever you want, since sushi and rare burgers (among other things) are off the table.
+But the idea of not constantly feeling guilty about chowing down on a big brunch or snacking at 10:00, 11:00, 12:00, 1:00—you get the picture—is kind of liberating.
+“I miss the food!” says The Bump user teachergal05.

 It’s an intimate and private thing to feel baby kick—you’re the only one who’s connected with baby that way.
 “I thought I wouldn’t, but I miss feeling baby kick and rubbing my belly and that connection between the two of us while she was in there,” rzurbr says.
 Over time, you’ll miss the kicks less and less and find ways to bond one-on-one with your child out of the womb.

 “I miss being able to play the ‘pregnant card’ in almost any situation,” says starlababy02.
 You can get out of almost anything when you’ve got a bump.
 (Just feign fatigue!)
 The good news?
 You’ll soon discover that the “baby card” is even more powerful and a lot less temporary, as it can morph into the “little kid card” and the “Spanish test on Monday” card once middle school starts.

 Those relaxing naps you’re squeezing in over the weekend?
 A new mom might get a couple, but they’re in an effort to replace the four interrupted hours of sleep she got last night.
 Yes, sleep can be hard to come by during pregnancy, but unfortunately even more so during parenthood.
 “I thought I wasn’t getting enough sleep when I was pregnant,” says Jocelyn0415.
 “Oh, how wrong I was!”